LaikaStudios/LaSh/doc/README.md

 ### LashSurface

-This macro implements the conversion of a LaSh Material into prmanBxdf and prmanDisplacement as shown in **Figure 4** of the paper.
+This macro implements the conversion of a LaSh Material into a prmanBxdf and prmanDisplacement as shown in **Figure 4** of the paper.
-It exposes all the [LamaSurface](https://rmanwiki.pixar.com/display/REN25/LamaSurface) parameters for controlling the RenderMan BxDF shading functionality.
+It also exposes all the [LamaSurface](https://rmanwiki.pixar.com/display/REN25/LamaSurface) parameters for controlling the RenderMan BxDF shading functionality.

 ![LashSurface](media/LashSurfaceMacro.png)